コンテンツにスキップ

 The following year, East and West Germany were reunited.

-The lyrics of "Ode to Joy" by poet Schiller are a hymn to humanity and a strong appeal for solidarity between people, which is proof that it is a source of hope for the people of Europe.
+The lyrics of the poet Schiller's "Ode to Joy" are a hymn to humanity and a strong call for solidarity between people, which is proof that they are a source of hope for the people of Europe.

 And Beethoven's music!

-From his late 20s, he began to suffer from hearing problems, which are essential to a musician's life, and even went so far as to send a letter to an acquaintance that read like a suicide note.
+From his late 20s, he began to suffer from hearing problems, which are considered life-threatening for musicians, to the point that he even sent a letter to an acquaintance that read like a suicide note.

-A tremendous creative drive that always seeks something new, and the anguish that comes with it.
+The incredible creative drive that always seeks newness, and the anguish that comes with it.

 In other words, Beethoven had a difficult life.

-That is why idealistic messages of peace, freedom, and solidarity are never just pretty words, but reach the hearts of people all over the world as a vivid and heartfelt "ray of hope."
+That is why idealistic messages of peace, freedom, and solidarity never end up as mere pretty words, but rather reach the hearts of people all over the world as a vivid and earnest "ray of hope."

 The introduction to the first movement is reminiscent of the beginning of the universe